prebid/prebid-server/docs/developers/contributing.md

 Bugfixes should include a regression test which prevents that bug from being re-introduced in the future.

+## Update Documentation

+Documentation for the project is stored in the [docs](..) directory.
+If your feature requires docs updates, those updates must be submitted in the same Pull Request as the code changes.

+- [docs/endpoints](../endpoints) describes the Prebid Server API.
+For example, the endpoint `host:port/openrtb2/auction` is described by [docs/endpoints/openrtb2/auction.md](../endpoints/openrtb2/auction.md)
+- [docs/developers](../developers) contains docs intended for Developers.
+These assume that the reader is technical, and describe the mechanics of features.

 ## Open a Pull Request

 When you're ready, [submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/)